Lock Haven, Pennsylvania: Pre-European

-Eighteenth century
+18th century

 In the early 18th century, a tribal confederacy known as the Six Nations of the Iroquois, headquartered in New York, ruled the Indian (Native American) tribes of Pennsylvania, including those who lived near what would become Lock Haven.
 Indian settlements in the area included three Munsee villages on the 325 acre Great Island in the West Branch Susquehanna River at the mouth of Bald Eagle Creek.
 Four Indian trails, the Great Island Path, the Great Shamokin Path, the Bald Eagle Creek Path, and the Sinnemahoning Path, crossed the island, and a fifth, Logan's Path, met Bald Eagle Creek Path a few miles upstream near the mouth of Fishing Creek.
 During the French and Indian War (1754–63), colonial militiamen on the Kittanning Expedition destroyed Munsee property on the Great Island and along the West Branch.
 By 1763, the Munsee had abandoned their island villages and other villages in the area.